HelioMesquita/TicTacToe/README.md

 <img src="https://github.com/HelioMesquita/TicTacToe/blob/master/.assets/exampleApp.png" align="right"
      title="Example" width="220  " height="476">

 This tool adds the baseline grid over the application, thus allowing you to browse the entire app and verify that the alignment is following the requirements.
+There are two options of baseline - 4 and 8 size

 ### Motivation